ericpo1sh/holbertonschool-printf/README.md

   </p>
 <h1 align="center" style="font-family:Trebuchet MS"><b>_printf() Function Implementation.</h1>

-<h4 align="center" style="font-family:Trebuchet MS">The '_printf()' function formats and prints a series of characters and values to the st    andard output stream stdout .
-Format specifications, beginning with a percent sign (%),     determine the output format for any argument-list following the format-string.
+<h4 align="center" style="font-family:Trebuchet MS">The '_printf()' function formats and prints a series of characters and values to the standard output stream stdout .
+Format specifications, beginning with a percent sign (%), to determine the output format for any argument-list following the format-string.
 The formats are %d, %i, %s, %c.</b></h4>

 <a href="flowchartlink.com" style="float: center; font-size:34; font-family:Trebuchet MS">
 FLOWCHART!!!</a>